A view across Arbury Court, looking towards Arbury Road, in 1976.

 Arbury Court is part of the 'centre' of the original Arbury Estate in Cambridge.
 The Court, with its pub, supermarket, hardware store and post office, chip shop, newsagent, TV shop, greengrocer, hairdresser, chemist, supermarket and branch library, is part of the 'hub' of the estate.

 The historic Arbury district.
-The Arbury or Harborough (the names were variations on each other and interchangeable) Meadows covered most of the land north of Arbury Road.
-The road ran from Milton Road to the Histon/Cambridge Road until the late 1970s.
+The Arbury or Harborough (the names were variations on each other and interchangeable) Meadows and Furlongs covered land north of Arbury Road, and included a swathe of land south of the road.
+Arbury Road ran from Milton Road to the Histon/Cambridge Road until the late 1970s.
 The Manor Farm was formed in the years following the 1840 Chesterton Enclosures.
 Orchard Park (originally Arbury Park and, before that, Arbury Camp Farm) features the outline of part of the Arbury prehistoric settlement at Ring Fort Road.
-We've inserted the sites of Arbury Court, the Guided Busway and Campkin Road.
+We've inserted the sites of Arbury Court, Arbury Town Park, the Guided Busway, and the stretch of the Roman road now occupied by Carlton Way.

 The establishment of a GP practice near the school, and the creation of Arbury Town Park and the Arbury Community Centre (1974) in Campkin Road added to the feeling of a 'centre' for the estate, binding North and South Arbury together.